 Member Status Columns

-You'll also notice a Member Status column and a Member Sub-Status column in the Recent Signups list.
+You'll also notice a Member Status column in the Recent Signups list.

 The Member Status column will show you the status of the record - whether they are currently a non-member, inheriting, current, etc.

-The Member Sub-Status column covers the following scenarios:
+This column may also show the following scenarios:

 Pending Approval - records can be pending for two reasons: